robertschmidt54/AdvancedUnixTutorial/README.md

 If I wrote it to a file called bowtieScript.sh I would run it like this:

 ```
-bash bowtieScript.sh ForwardReads.fastq ReverseReads.fastq Alignment.bam
+bash bowtieScript.sh ForwardReads.fastq ReverseReads.fastq Alignment.sam
 ```
 ### Practice:
 1) Write a line to print arguments 0, 1 and 2

 ## Running through a list: The for loop:
-There are many times when we want to repeat a set of instructions to many elements in a list.
+There are many times when we want to repeat a set of instructions over many elements in a list.
 Maybe we want to manipulate all the files in a directory, maybe we want to align a list of genes to a reference sequence, or maybe we just want to print out the numbers 1 to 10 in order.
-All of these can be accomplished using a for loop.
-The for loop is outlined in this flowchart:
+All of these can be accomplished using a `for` loop.
+The `for` loop is outlined in this flowchart:
 ![ForLoop](Images/forLoop.png)
-I think it is best illistrated with an example:
+I think it is best illustrated with an example:

 ```
 for i in 1 2 3 4 5 6 7 8 9 10